wbunting/webmenu/README.md

 ### Why Svelte?

-No reason -- it's somewhat minimal and easy to set up -- eventually we can probably deprecate SVELTE for a more simple templating engine written on the Rust side
+No reason -- it's somewhat minimal and easy to set up -- eventually we can probably deprecate SVELTE for a more simple templating engine written on the Rust side, although Svelte being a compiler probably removing it will not reduce the amount of javascript that we actually run in the webview.

 ### Why Tauri?

 Very easy to get started, and comes with webview which we need.
-But as with Svelte it's probably not critical to the architecture and is a candidate for being replaced with just streaming html and our injected js directly to webview via the webview crate.
+But, as with Svelte, it's probably not critical to the architecture and is a candidate for being replaced with just streaming html and our injected js directly to webview via the webview crate.